psa-jforestier/bankopoly/README.md

 - bank_start : the initial amount of money in the bank
 - bank_current : the current amount of money in the bank
 - date_begin : the datetime when the game start
+- date_end : the datetime when the game stop (the record should be deleted later or keeped for history)
 - bank_player_id : the id of the player who plays the bank role

 The `PLAYER` table contains information of player :